 Charge of Olympiads.

-and energy regularly to help your Math Olympians grow as problem solvers.
+effort, and energy regularly to help your Math Olympians grow

-help you become aware of some details of MOEMS and to help
+help you become aware of some details of MOEMS®

 ARE THREE BASIC POINTS TO START:

-since you will receive all materials (including practice materials
+carefully, since you will receive all materials (including

-enrolled in Math Olympiads has a unique four-digit
+team enrolled in Math Olympiads has a unique seven-digit

 Team ID number.
-Schools with more than one team will have
+Schools with more than one team

 the Team ID only for the team to which it was assigned.

-will receive a password to the Online Scoring System.
-(It is
+PICO will receive a password to the Online Scoring System.

-for the highest numbered team will give access to all
+one team, the password will give access to all teams

-line number (1 - 35) assigned to each student
+list number (1 - 35) assigned to each student

-tells our computers which line of the team's file is reserved for
+tells our computers which line of the team's file is

 team ID and line number must be used.

-soon as possible after that date.
-The first paragraph of the September
+so as soon as possible after that date.
+The first paragraph

 Newsletter contains some additional information.
 Record